Ruffling the Peacock’s Feathers

 Tony D’Souza’s new novel Mule, will be published by Houghton Mifflin Harcourt in September.

-To order A School for Others from Amazon, click on the book cover or the bold book title — and Peace Corps Worldwide, an Amazon Associate, will receive a small remittance that helps support our awards.
+To order Ruffling the Peacock’s Feathers from Amazon, click on the book cover or the bold book title — and Peace Corps Worldwide, an Amazon Associate, will receive a small remittance that helps support our awards.